borongzhang/back_projection_diffusion/README.md

       ├── /scatter_real_freq_3
 ```

-Finally, move the `eta.h5` and `scatter.h5` files into a folder, and move that folder to the data directory.
+To use, place the `eta.h5` and `scatter.h5` files into a folder, then move that folder to the `data` directory.

-## MRI brain dataset

 ## Credits